Williams–Brice Stadium: History

 The stadium was originally built in 1934 with help of federal Works Progress Administration funds as Columbia Municipal Stadium.
 It was built to replace Melton Field, an aging wooden structure that was located where USC's Thomas Cooper Library stands today.
 All USC football games except for the annual Thanksgiving matchup with Clemson had been played at Melton Field.
 The Clemson game was played at the South Carolina fairgrounds at the location that became Williams–Brice Stadium.
 Williams–Brice originally seated 17,600 people in what roughly corresponds to the lower level of the current facility's east and west grandstand seats.
 In 1941, the stadium was deeded to USC and renamed Carolina Stadium.

 One end of the stadium was filled in during the 1940s, turning it into a horseshoe.
 Capacity was almost doubled, to 34,000.
 More than a decade later, the other end was filled in, turning the stadium into a bowl.
 Capacity increased to 43,000.

 Williams–Brice Stadium was sold out prior to the start of each of the last seven college football seasons and consistently ranks in the top 20 in average attendance and the top 15 in total attendance.
 For the 2008 season, the stadium was 17th in average attendance and 13th in total attendance.

 On October 6, 2012, the stadium's single-game attendance record was set when 85,199 fans watched the #6 Gamecocks beat #5 Georgia by the score of 35–7.

-The stadium is considered one of the loudest venues in the country.
+The stadium is considered one of the loudest venues in the country by both opposing players and college football pundits, with Josh Pate of 247Sports noting that "when it's 3rd down and three in Williams-Brice Stadium, you can't hear anything [...]
+South Carolina fans more than do their part on game day to make that place a really, really intimidating environment".
 During a game against Florida in 2001, ESPN announcers indicated that they had to shout to hear each other's comments inside the press box.

 ESPN's GameDay crew has broadcast its show four times (2001, 2004, 2005, 2006) from the State Fairgrounds across the street from the stadium.
 (In 2010, 2012, and 2014, GameDay was broadcast from The Horseshoe on campus.)
 ESPN also used a photo of the stadium in its advertising to promote its GameDay show throughout the 2005 college football season.
+On September 14, 2024 (vs. LSU) ESPN’s College Game Day broadcast from the newly renovated Gamecock Park area across Bluff Road from the stadium.
+Pat McAfee made several comments about the crowd’s enthusiasm.